 From the very beginning of the design process, Kahn conceived of the three types of spaces as if they were three buildings constructed of different materials and of different scales – buildings-within-buildings.

 The library is almost cubical: its four sides are 111 feet (33 m) wide and 80 feet (24 m) tall.
 It is constructed in three concentric areas (which Kahn called “doughnuts”).
 The outer area houses the reading carrels and is made of brick.
 The middle area, which contains the heavy book stacks, is made of reinforced concrete.
 The inner area is an atrium.

-The nearby dining hall supplies the library’s heating and cooling needs, which Kahn built at the same time as the library, but which is considered to be of less architectural significance.
+The nearby dining hall supplies the library’s heating and cooling needs, which Kahn built simultaneously as the library, but which is considered to be of less architectural significance.

 The building committee’s document specified that the new library should be “unpretentious, though in a handsome, inviting contemporary style.”
 Kahn accordingly made the building’s exterior relatively undramatic, suitable for a small New England town.
 Its facade is primarily brick with teak wood panels at most windows marking the location of a pair of wooden carrels.

 The bricks are load-bearing.
 Kahn calls this fact to the viewer’s attention by making the brick piers noticeably thicker at the bottom, where they have more weight to bear.